Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can You Refinance An Upside Down Car Loan?

-An “upside down” car loan refers to negative equity in the vehicle.
-In other words, you owe more on your outstanding car loan balance than what the car is currently worth.
+An “upside down” means there is negative equity in the vehicle.
+In other words, you owe more on your remaining car loan balance than what the car is currently worth.

 The question is, can you refinance a car loan that’s upside down?